Philippians 1:12–18a

 Christ is proclaimed and the gospel progresses even through adversity and mixed motives.

-14 and that most of the brothers in the Lord, being confident through my bonds, are more abundantly bold to speak the word of God without fear.
+14 And most of the brothers, confident in the Lord by my chains, now dare more greatly to speak the word without fear.

-17 but the latter out of love, knowing that I am appointed for the defense of the Good News.
+16 The latter do so in love, knowing that I am appointed for the defense of the gospel.

 Christ is proclaimed and the gospel progresses even through adversity and mixed motives.